Let’s discuss the best 76 key digital pianos available in the market.

 You get a flavor of pianos, synths, and organs in an all-in-one, creative, user-friendly instrument.
 The onboard sound samples sound professional, and the powerful effects engine provides unlimited tonal qualities.
 Changing tones is seamless and fast.

-The HP73 is designed specifically for the live performer and unsuitable for studio recording.
+The HP73 is designed specifically for live performance and is unsuitable for studio recording.
 In addition, the HP73 comes with a hefty price tag.
 There are no built-in speakers for sound.
-At this price point a touch screen could be added for better navigation.
+At this price point, a touchscreen could be added for better navigation.